Those who know me well know that I often bemoan the dominance of private cars as the primary mode of transport for most Americans.

 Every developed country that has advanced public transport also has a well-developed system of roads and freeways.

 Trying to build a city around cars, however, is impossible.
-Car-centric cities cannot possibly be livable and walkable.
+Car-centric cities cannot possibly be walkable.
 The physical reality of how much space cars take up doesn’t allow it.
+Not to mention that putting loud, polluting cars in the city center drives away people by making the area less pleasant to exist in unless you’re in your own car.

-Because of this, I believe over time, cities that want to densify will have no choice but to abandon car-centrism and implement support for other modes of transport.
+Because of this, I believe over time, cities that want to be easily navigable and encourage people to actually exist in, not just briefly go through, will have no choice but to abandon car-centrism and implement support for other modes of transport.

-Moving away from car-centrism and investing in other modes of transport naturally benefits non-drivers, like children and those without a license.
+Moving away from car-centrism and investing in other modes of transport naturally benefits non-drivers, like children and the blind.
+About 30% of the US does not drive.

 But these policies also benefit car owners, who will enjoy less traffic and roads that break down less rapidly, due to fewer cars using those roads.

-You’ll notice that I’ve been discussing private cars and public transportation in this post so far.
+You’ll notice that I’ve been discussing private cars versus public transportation in this post so far.
 This may imply the only method of private transportation is a car.